maharmstone/btrfs/README.md

 Synology seems to use LVM for its block devices.
 Until somebody writes an LVM driver for Windows, you're out of luck.

+* I can't mount a Thecus NAS

+Thecus uses Linux's MD raid for its block devices.
+You will need to install [WinMD](https://github.com/maharmstone/winmd) as well.

 Changelog
 ---------

+v1.4 (2019-08-31):
+* Added fragmentation percentage to property sheet
+* Added support for Windows Server 2003 and Windows Vista
+* Added pagefile support
+* Improved support for file locking
+* Added support for booting from Btrfs on Windows Server 2003 (see https://www.youtube.com/watch?v=-5E2CHmHEUs)
+* Fixed issue where driver could open same inode twice
+* Other miscellaneous bug fixes

 v1.3 (2019-06-10):
 * Added support for new rename and delete functions introduced to Windows 10